-The American Society of Parasitologists president Dr. Susan Perkins, who works at the American Museum of Natural History, where she studies malaria parasites, has thought a lot about how infectious diseases and parasites have changed history.
+Dr. Susan Perkins, American Society of Parasitologists immediate past president and malaria research scientist at the American Museum of Natural History, has thought a lot about how infectious diseases and parasites have changed history.
 While pathogens such as typhus, spread by lice, have destroyed armies (Napoleon’s men, for example, were pummeled by the disease) Perkins says it’s impossible to speculate how, exactly, it changed history.
 But in the case of malaria, the picture is more clear.
 “If you go way back to what makes us human,” Perkins says, “I don’t think there’s much question there in terms of [what is the] most influential parasite.”

 Malaria indirectly spawned the environmental movement, led to the formation of an agency devoted to public health, contributed to the extinction of bird species in Hawaii, and has shaped the course of human evolution, and is now compelling scientists to explore high-tech solutions—straight out of science fiction—that could save millions of lives.